yaybu/touchdown/docs/framework.rst

         So the expression is ``DistributionList.Items``.

+        If you need to use an API that returns a single item rather than a list of items you can use jmespath here too.
+For example, in SQS we use `get_queue_url` instead of a listing API:

+            describe_action = 'get_queue_url'
+            describe_envelope = "[@]"

     .. attribute:: key

         This is the field in the result that contains that object id.
 For